Noom Weight Loss Review – BEST of 2019!

 Actually seeing how many calories are in your food choices, may help encourage healthier food alternatives.
-Noom offers a huge food database, with over 3.8 million food pairing options and noom recipes, along with their nutritional facts.
+Noom offers a huge food database, with over 3.8 million food pairing options and Noom recipes, along with their nutritional facts.

-Every time you log a food, Noom will instantly let you know whether it’s red, yellow or green.
+Every time you log food, Noom will instantly let you know whether it’s red, yellow or green.
 After a while, you’ll get to know which foods are which.

 Let Noom’s Goal Specialist Help!

 I had a very bad habit of eating chips with my healthy wraps.
 Chips can be very fattening and high in calories.
 My goal specialist helped by providing me a list of healthier options.

 Things like celery sticks with crunchy peanut butter, apple slices with nut butter, gluten-free pretzels with black bean hummus, carrot or mushroom slices with guacamole, and so on.